-All educational and administrative functions of the Department of Physics and Engineering are housed in the Merion-Schmucker complex of buildings.
-The majority of the Department's courses are offered in classrooms and laboratories within this complex.
-All the faculty research laboratories are located in the complex, though Physics and Engineering professors have been involved in research projects that have taken them and their students to other universities and to places as far away as Japan and Chile.
+All administrative functions of the Department of Physics and Engineering, and most student classrooms and laboratories, are housed in the Science and Engineering Center and the Commons (SECC) building.
+All the faculty research laboratories are in the complex, though Physics and Engineering professors have been involved in research projects that have taken them and their students to other universities and to places as far away as Japan and Chile.